wootfish/eli.sohl.com/_posts/2020-06-10-sybil-defense.md

 Of course, it bears mentioning that either of these would be breaking changes... but perhaps breaking backwards compatibility with a broken system is not such a bad thing.

 Another note: The paper does not specify that $$H$$ should be a hard function, only that it should be cryptographically secure; however, most classic cryptographic hash functions are specifically tuned for speed, making them unsuitable for use in proof-of-work constructions.
-Common sense dictates that a hard function should be used for $$h$$.
+Common sense dictates that a hard function should be used for $$H$$.
 I'd suggest a modern, x86-optimized, memory-hard password hashing function like Argon2.[^fpga]

 [^fpga]: For those who don't know, memory-hard functions are preferable over CPU-hard functions because it's harder to fit them onto dedicated hardware: FPGAs tend to have low amounts of onboard memory, and high-memory ASICs are much more expensive to manufacture.
 Optimizing for x86 attempts to minimize the advantage of dedicated hardware over generic consumer hardware.
+Some readers are shocked to see the word "optimized" used in reference to a high-cost operation but, of course, just because something is _optimized_ does not mean it is _cheap_.

-If we are using a hard function for $$H$$, then we need to pay attention to how many calls to this function we need to make to verify a remote peer's NodeID.
+If we are using a hard function for $$H$$, then we need to pay attention to how many calls we're making to this function in order to verify a remote peer's NodeID.
 S/Kademlia's two-puzzle construction requires three calls: one to generate the NodeID, one more to check the static puzzle, and a third one to check the dynamic puzzle.
 We can improve on this.

 Argon2 allows us to generate arbitrary-length hashes.
 Say NodeIDs are 20 bytes long (as in the Kademlia specification).
-We can simply parameterize $$H$$ to generate hashes of length $$20 + \lceil \frac{c_2}{8} \rceil$$, then treat the first 20 bytes as the NodeID and apply our proof-of-work test to the following $$c_2$$ bits.
+We can simply parameterize $$H$$ to generate hashes of byte-length $$20 + \lceil \frac{c_2}{8} \rceil$$, then treat the first 20 bytes as the NodeID and apply our proof-of-work test to the following $$c_2$$ bits.

 This allows us to get the strengths of both puzzles (NodeIDs determined by hash function, node generation constrained by puzzle with tunable difficulty level) while improving validation speed by a factor of three.

 Another improvement: Why should nodes only have one ID?
 If your available RAM greatly exceeds the amount of data people want to store near your node ID (as is almost certainly the case in the year 2020) then really you're letting resources go to waste by only claiming responsibility for that one neighborhood.
-Why not claim as many IDs as you can support?
+Why not claim as many IDs as you can reasonably support?

-If we're still including an arbitrary value X in the node ID generation hash, then there's no reason not to allow peers to just provide several values of X and to let them claim responsibility for all the corresponding node IDs.
-If Sybil peers are running multiple nodes, why not let honest peers do the same thing?[^lookup-question]
+If we're still including an arbitrary value X in the node ID generation hash, then there's no reason not to allow peers to just provide several values of X and to let them claim all the corresponding node IDs.
+If Sybil attackers are running multiple nodes on the network, why not let honest peers do the same thing?[^lookup-question]

 [^lookup-question]: An interesting aside, which will come up again later: ordinarily, Kademlia is expected to contact only $$O(\log(n))$$ nodes during a lookup in a network of size $$n$$, but does this change if we allow peers to operate multiple nodes?
 We'd see an increase in nodes but not in peers, and we'd also expect each peer's routing tables to be significantly more detailed.
 I haven't yet dug into this but it seems to be worth investigating.